sun33t/pawprint-backend/README.md

 ## Deployment

-A working implementation of the API is hosted via Heroku and can be found [here](https://pawprint-backend-suneet.herokuapp.com/api/)
+A working implementation of this API hosted on Heroku can be found [here](https://pawprint-backend-suneet.herokuapp.com/api/)

 ## Author